marataj/VoiceTranslator/readme.txt

     ######### 2-nd release #########

-    - Prepare feature of talks' listening and building basic statistic, based on that
+    - Prepare feature of talks listening and building basic statistic, based on that

 To do:
     1. View with form that ensures translating of the written text